JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     }
     ```

-3. Currently, a framework cannot be assembled if the module being built does not contain any source code.
+3. Currently, a framework cannot be assembled if the module being exported does not contain any source code.
 To work around
 this:
-   1. Create a source file inside the `umbrella` folder, for example, `umbrella/src/commonMain/kotlin/Umbrella.kt`.
+   1. Create a source file inside the `together` folder, for example, `together/src/commonMain/kotlin/Together.kt`.
    2. Create an empty `main()` function inside this file:
        ```kotlin
       fun main() {